augustsaintfreytag/augustsaintfreytag/README.md

 ### Welcome

-My name is @augustsaintfreytag, the renaissance is now.

 I am a mixed media generalist, I create interactive experiences, apps, and games in different fields and flavours.
-I work as a consultant on interesting projects.
+I work as a creator or as a consultant on interesting projects.
 My original background is in visual art, music videos, and film.

 ### Relevant Now: